hikari-ongaku/hikari-ongaku/docs/gs/player.md

 ### Clear

-This is basically the same as removing tracks, except it removes all tracks from the queue, and stops the player.
+This is very similar to the [Remove](#remove).
+It removes all tracks from the queue, and stops the player.

 ```py
 await player.clear()